Nobara Kugisaki: Voice actresses

+Anne Yatco provided the English voice for Nobara Kugisaki.

 Japanese voice actress Asami Seto struggled to voice Nobara, as her personality contrasts heavily with Nobara's brashness, and had to consult and rehearse many times with the producers to get the personality down through her voice acting.
 According to Anne Yatco, her English voice actress, "she is confident, sassy, and snarky—and I love all of it!
 I also really appreciate that the dynamic between Nobara, Yuji, and Megumi isn't affected by their gender.
 So, even though she's 'the girl' in the group, no one treats Nobara with kid gloves or thinks that she is weaker than them".
 She also touched on Nobara's journey of self-discovery after leaving her home, saying that "I really came into my own as a person after l left home.
 I think Nobara wants to grow, not just as a sorcerer but also as a human being, and she outgrew her hometown long ago."
 Yatco compared Nobara's journey of moving from a rural area to Tokyo to her own journey of leaving a small Illinois town to go to Marquette University in Milwaukee and ultimately to Los Angeles.

 Characterization and themes

 Nobara is depicted as a logical, creative, authentic, and versatile but judgmental, unempathetic, and irritable fighter.
 When she meets people, she tends to criticize them because she assumes the worst.
 She remains calm in stressful situations and can compartmentalize her emotions.
-Despite her impolite and antagonistic demeanor, she is skilled and cunning, but she cares for her allies.
+Despite her impolite and antagonistic demeanor, she is skilled and cunning, and she cares for her allies.